h4nds/Enwretched-Blog/README.md

 ## 🎯 Professional Summary

-**Digital Artist & Full-Stack Developer** im a student in web development, creating web tools, visual experiences with the expertice of software that i've aquired.
+**I am a Digital Artist & Full-Stack Developer** im a student in web development & Graphic Desgin, creating web tools, visual experiences with the expertice of software that i've aquired.
 I combine technical proficiency with creative vision to build performant, user-centric applications.
 Specializes in:

 - **Frontend Development**: Modern React applications with TypeScript
 - **Performance Optimization**: Core Web Vitals, SEO, and user experience